-Studies suggest that large rooms with high ceilings can foster creativity and inspiration, whereas rooms with lower ceilings can help the individual focus on the task at hand looking up have never been more satisfying.
+Studies suggest that large rooms with high ceilings can foster creativity and inspiration, whereas rooms with lower ceiling can help the individual focus on the task at hand looking up have never been more satisfying.

 Views of natural landscape and best landscape software to beautify such as garden or fields from the workplace were traditionally seen as distracting, it was believed one may be tempted to spend their time gazing at the pleasant scenery rather than attending to the task given.
 However, we now know the opposite of this to be true, as these types of scenery are associated with higher productivity and a marked improvement in focus.
 Busy urban street scenes with moving vehicles require more cognitive processing from the brain, so they tire the person up and are very distracting.

 Positioning seating against the wall discourages people from socializing, whereas positioning chairs in groups facing one another encourage interaction.
 So use this seating style wisely for the boardroom meetings and brainstorming sessions